-One of the challenges that has made multi-signature approaches difficult to use in the past is that the act of gathering the required signatures was entirely manual, or required specialized infrastructure.
+One of the challenges that has made multi-signature approaches difficult to use in the past was the act of gathering required signatures was entirely manual, or required specialized infrastructure.
 Once a transaction is signed, there is no ability to retract your signature, so the last party to sign gains a slight advantage over the other parties.
 With deeper hierarchies, gathering signatures becomes even more complex.

 To simplify this process, a blockchain should manage the signature gathering process by tracking the state of partially approved proposed transactions.
 Under this process, each account can add (or remove) their permission to a transaction atomically, without having to rely upon an outside system to circulate the transaction.
 This becomes especially critical for hierarchies that are arbitrarily deep.

 In order to keep things computationally bounded, an individual transaction will only traverse down two layers in a hierarchy.
 If more than two layers of hierarchy are present, then an account will have to propose (create one transaction) to approve a proposal (the other transaction).
 When the first proposal (transaction) is approved, permission is then added to the second proposal (transaction).

 Under this approach, each individual pays a single transaction fee each time they approve an action, and every action involves at most 1 signature verification by the network.
 This process allows arbitrarily deep hierarchies to be formed without exposing the permission system to vulnerability of unbounded computation.

 In theory, accounts can form a hierarchy that is arbitrarily deep, and evaluating that hierarchy can take an arbitrary amount of time.
 In practice, it is unlikely that a single transaction will have signatures more than 2 levels deep, which keeps them computation bounded.
 Anything that requires more than 2 levels is likely to involve many people, and would not be signed all at once.
 Instead, it would use the built-in proposed transaction infrastructure, which tracks partially approved transactions.

 - With this approach, a board member can propose that his company approve a transaction.